 No baby fever here!
 I wrote this when I was doing research for a post about the cost of childbirth in Japan.
-I got to thinking about a list of Japanese/English baby names for boys and girls.
+Somehow, I got to thinking about a list of Japanese/English baby names for boys and girls.

-A work in progress that will be update periodically, this list of Japanese/English baby names for boys and girls is a mix of “western” names as well as Japanese names that I think would work well abroad and in Japan.
+A work in progress that will be update periodically, this list of Japanese/English baby names for boys and girls is a mix of “western” names as well as Japanese names that I think could work well abroad and in Japan.

 2020.11.12 Update: A “sequel” to this post, The Best Japanese Baby Names of 2020, is now live!

 2020.7.21 Update: Revised the source link to name kanji (jinmei you kanji | 人名用漢字)

 2020.6.10 Update: giving your child multiple names in Japan; applying for multiple passports; and what to do about middle names in Japan.

 This list does not include any kanji suggestions as the meaning of a name can change greatly based on kanji used.